PhD (2006) in Pharmacy (Pharmaceutical Chemistry), Universidade de Lisboa

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Bettencourt major research interests are in the improvement of the therapeutic effects of local drug delivery systems for application in bone infections.
-Specifically, novel strategies to overcome implant-associated infections are being developed mainly by the production and full characterization of innovative polymeric local-drug delivery devices with controlled release properties and high anti-biofilm activity against multi-resistant pathogens in prosthetic-associated infections.
+Bettencourt major research interests are in the improvement of the therapeutic effects of local drug-delivery-systems for application in biomaterials-associated-infections (dental and orthopaedic).
+Specifically, novel strategies to overcome implant-associated infections are being developed mainly by the production and complete characterization (mechanical, physical and biological) of innovative polymeric local-drug delivery devices with controlled release properties and high anti-biofilm activity against multi-resistant pathogens.

 Santos-Ferreira I, Bettencourt A, Gonçalves LM, Kasper S, Bétrisey B, Kikhney J, Moter A, Trampuz A, Almeida AJ.
 Activity of Daptomycin and vVancomycin-loaded poly-epsilon-caprolactone microparticles against mature staphylococcal biofilms.
-Int J Nanomedicine.
-2015 (accepted).
+Int J Nanomedicine 2015; 10:4351-66.